Translation: Messenger RNA Translated Into Protein

 - RNA Commentary - by Sidney Altman (1989 Nobel Laureate in Chemistry) about the probability of RNA's role in the development of early life on this planet

-The following resource was originally accessed through the BioSciEd Net (BEN) digital resources collection, which is the National Science Digital Library (NSDL) Pathway for biological sciences education.
+The following resource was originally accessed through the BioSciEd Net (BEN) digital resources collection, which is the National Science Digital Library (NSDL) ( This site may be offline. ) Pathway for biological sciences education.
 For more teaching resources, please visit BEN to use their searchable database.
 BEN is free to use, but requires registration.

 - Prokaryotic Translation - this animation by MicrobeLibrary.org offers a comparison of transcription and translation processes to teach students the differences between the two processes.